 Baked Eggplant Parmesan

 I served it over top of pasta and covered it in sauce then served it with a side of garlic bread.
 We both really enjoyed the flavor of the dish.
 It’s going on our monthly rotation of dishes for sure!

-If you’ve tried my Baked Eggplant Parmesan or any other recipe on Hezzi-D’s Books and Cooks please take a minute to rate the recipe and leave a comment letting me know how you liked it.
+If you’ve tried my Baked Eggplant Parmesan or any other recipe on Hezzi-D’s Recipe Box please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can FOLLOW ME on:

+Baked Eggplant Parmesan